JasonNumberThirteen/UnityRumbleInTheFactory/README.md

 	- **Life** (gives the player additional life)
 - Enemy AI detecting which direction choose when it detects an obstacle (**uses raycasting with a layer mask**)

+## Usage
+- Press W / S / A / D keys or arrow keys to navigate through menus & control the player one robot
+- Press LMB / Space to shoot
+- Press RMB / Esc to pause

 ## Differences
 Although I did my best to keep the biggest part of the original game unchanged, there **ARE** some significant differences (some of them improve flexibility) and may not be noticeable at first sight.
 - Overall